openconnectivity/IOTivity-Lite-setup/Readme.md

         e.g. before running that tool again, safe the file in the iotivivty tree to another name if one wants to keep that code as reference

+# Initial Flow

+The Initial flow is doing a generation (with the supplied example):
+- gen.sh
+	generate the code
+- build.sh
+	build the code
+- run.sh
+	run (launch) the code

 ### OCF clients

 Information and Installers about the OCF clients for development support can be found at:

 https://github.com/openconnectivityfoundation/development-support

+# scripts

 ## edit_input.sh
 This scripts edits the device builder input file with nano.